pdmosses/metaborg.github.io/docs/howtos/installation/install-spoofax-on-macos-arm.md

 ## Using macOS default JDK
-If you want to use the default JDK that is installed with macOS, it should be version 8.
-You can verify this:
+If you want to use the default JDK 8 that is installed with macOS, you can verify its version number:

 ```shell
 java -version